Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

 &nbsp;</br>
 ## Other customization options

-When I developped One Shots on Steroids, I spent a lot of time determining whether modifier keys, layer-changer keys, one shot keys (vanilla or OSoS) should “consume” a one shot on steroids.
+When I developed One Shots on Steroids, I spent a lot of time determining whether modifier keys, layer-changer keys, one shot keys (vanilla or OSoS) should “consume” a one shot on steroids.
 The default setting should suit most use cases.
 However, there is an exception: if you use an OSoS layer key to access OSoS modifier keys as Callum modifiers, add the following to your `config.h`:
 ```c
 #define OSM_SHOULD_LEAVE_OSL_LAYER
 ```